ResearchScientist/NeuroLingNotes/17Psycholing.md

 - 2 participants
 - interaction restricted to a particular modality : speech only , txt only
 - one instructs the other on how to complete a task

+# Language Acquisition

+referrential
+- reproduce a salient feature

+expressive
+- reproduce the entire phonetic appearance without the fine details

+self directed speech
+- for problem solving

+easy
+/m//p/ /b/

+difficult
+consonant clusters

+when shortening words , preference is to retain the stressed syllable

+polysemantic
+when multiple words contain an identical syllable , that syllable alone gets used to identify each word

+Order of acquisition
+- nouns
+- verbs (2 months after nouns)
+- adjectives (2 months after verbs)

+Lexical Burst
+- 2 to 3 yrs
+- 10 to 15 new words per day